 Are there any safety precautions I should take when handling the ink?

-- Keep ink bottles and the ink tank unit out of the reach of children.
+- Keep ink bottles and the ink tanks out of the reach of children.
 Do not allow children to drink from or handle the ink bottles and bottle caps.

 - Do not tilt or shake an ink bottle after opening it; otherwise, ink may leak.

 - If ink gets on your skin, wash it thoroughly with soap and water.
 If ink gets into your eyes, flush them immediately with water.
-If ink gets into your mouth, spit it out immediately.
-Seek medical advice if problems persist.
+If discomfort or problems persist, see a doctor immediately.
+If ink gets into your mouth, spit it out and see a doctor right away.

 - Use ink bottles with the correct part number for this product.